ttriche/banreg/README.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-No particular relationship observed under this generating model.
+No particularly strong relationship observed under this generating model.
+(The effect size is large and negative, but the sample size is small).
-We could also model it as true/false, since there are a lot of zeroes here:
+We could also model this situation as true/false, since there are a lot of zeroes:

 ```r
 with(counts, fisher.test(sourceOfKillers, extremeVetting))